Your Directors have pleasure in presenting the 33rd annual report together

 1. Efforts in brief made towards technology absorption, adaptation and innovation

-Designing of components and systems including development of design review
+Design of components and systems using a robust design review process.

-Componentand sub component level localisation, development and testing of
+Component and sub-component level localisation, development and testing of parts

-Capability enhancement in the area of alternative fuels and powertrain by
+Capabilities being further enhanced in area of alternative fuels and power train

-VE (Value Engineering) during new model designing phase for maximising cost benefit.
+VE (Value Engineering) during new model designing phase to maximise cost

 2. Benefits derived as a result of above efforts

-High localisation content in various vehicles has resulted in lower costs.
+High localisation content in various vehicles resulting in lower costs.

 3. Technology inducted

-ISS (Idle stop start) feature was introduced in the export market to meet
+ISS feature was introduced in the export market to meet the stringent emission

 The Company achieved 3 to 15 per cent increase in fuel efficiency during the